Qualik/Rust_Projects/README.md

 # Learning Rust
-- My journey in learning Rust which I use in my regular job as a QA Engineer
+- My journey in learning Rust which helps with the services I use in my regular job as they are built in Rust.
+Its a steep learning curve but enjoying the challenge.

 ## Resources